simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

     which requires use of QEvent::setGensteps with seeding etc..
   * photon level tests are sufficiently different from standard running that they will not benefit much from QEvent.
-  * this suggests that need to get generation going in new workflow before can properly check the QEvent/qevent design

   * HMM: looking at CSGOptiX/OptiX7Test.cu:simulate the qevent and qsim instances are kept separate and both come in from params